gem/oq-engine/doc23/user-guide/outputs/classical-psha-outputs.rst

 sample of the CSV used to describe a uniform hazard spectrum.
 In both cases, the files contain a commented line as in the :ref:`hazard curve lst:output_hazard_curves_csv`.
-The following row has the column headers: the site coordinates, and then a set of two-part column names that indicate the IMT and probability of exceedance corresponding to the investigation time.
+The following row has the column headers: the site coordinates (*lon, lat*), and then a set of two-part column names that indicate the IMT and probability of exceedance corresponding to the investigation time; the remaining rows give the values for each site.

 .. container:: listing